GUIDE

 Absolutely.
 While Dart Seed is built with dart tournaments in mind, it works for any 1v1 or team-based elimination bracket — pool, cornhole, beer pong, foosball, or anything else.
 The bracket structure, TV display, and casting features are game-agnostic.

-How do I save my default settings?
+How do I manage my account settings?

 READY TO GO?